 MEMBERSHIP:

-1. A majority vote of the membership committee is required to accept an applicant into membership.
+1. A majority vote of the Membership Committee is required to accept an applicant into membership.
+The Membership Committee consists of the current AVTA President, Vice President, Secretary & Treasurer.

 2. Applicant must be at least 18 years old or have signature of parent or guardian on application.

-3. A benefit of Membership is a subscription to the Trials Competition paper.
-In order to maintain this subscription the Membership dues of $30 must be paid to the treasurer prior to or during the club meeting following the May event.
+3. Membership dues are $40 and must be paid to the treasurer prior to or during the club meeting following the May event.

-5. A majority vote of the committee is required to be accepted into candidate membership.
+4. A majority vote of the Membership Committee is required to be accepted into membership.

 State Championship Rules